Opentrons/opentrons/docs/setting_up_environment.md

 To get started installing Jupyter follow the official [Jupyter Installation Guide](http://jupyter.readthedocs.io/en/latest/install.html) --- but before you jump into that guide, read this next paragraph.

 To run Jupyter with the OpenTrons SDK you will need to ensure you have Python 3 installed.
 If you're unsure if you have Python 3 installed then you probably don't'.
 The Jupyter guide links you to a python distrubtion known as [Anaconda](https://www.continuum.io/downloads) and recommends you install it to set up python 3.
 We recommend you install Anaconda before going any further with the Jupyter installation.
+When installing Anaconda we recommend you use the `Graphical Installer` for `Python3.5`.

 If you have finished setting up Python 3 (if your computer didn't have it) and you have finished going through the Jupyter installation guide it is now time to run Jupyter.